 Collectability of trade and other receivables is reviewed on an ongoing basis.
-Debts which are known to be uncollectible are written off by reducing the carrying amount directly.
-An allowance account (provision for impairment) is used where there is objective evidence that the Company will not be able to collect all amounts due according to the original terms of the receivables.
+Debts which were known to be uncollectible were written off by reducing the carrying amount directly.
+An allowance account (provision for impairment) was used where there is objective evidence that the Company would not be able to collect all amounts due according to the original terms of the receivables.

-The amount of the impairment loss is recognised in profit or loss.
-When a receivable for which an impairment allowance had been recognised becomes uncollectible in a subsequent period, it is written off against the allowance account.
-Subsequent recoveries of amounts previously written off are recognised in profit or loss.
+The amount of the impairment loss was recognised in profit or loss.
+When a receivable for which an impairment allowance had been recognised became uncollectible in a subsequent period, it was written off against the allowance account.
+Subsequent recoveries of amounts previously written off were recognised in profit or loss.

-(m) Deferred acquisition costs
+(n) Deferred acquisition costs